 Cameos are carvings that have been used to create jewelry and other decorative items since ancient times.
-In a cameo, a raised motif appears above background that either blends or contrasts with the carved image.
+In a cameo, a raised motif appears above the background that either blends or contrasts with the carved image.

 Cameos are created in two different ways.
 Traditional cameos are carved from a single material, sometimes a gem such as agate or onyx.
 Today, we see more cameos with carved (or mechanically formed) images that are affixed to a smooth surface.
-Called assembled cameos, they are somewhat reminiscent of doublets, which are made by gluing a think piece of an authentic gemstone to a component of lesser value.
+Called assembled cameos, they are somewhat reminiscent of doublets, which are made by gluing a think piece of authentic gemstone to a component of lesser value.

 Celebrities Wearing Cameos

 - Madeline Carroll wearing a black cameo pendant at the premiere of The Twilight Saga: New Moon

 - Madeline Carroll’s multi-pendant mostly-black necklace has a cameo at its center.
 It would be interesting to see the necklace with just the cameo pendant.

 - Sarah Jessica Parker wearing a gold-framed cameo pendant

 - Sarah Jessica Parker Style: If Ms. Parker’s rosy cameo pendant necklace isn’t vintage, the designer did an excellent job of making it appear to be an antique that would have been worn by royalty.
 The cameo itself is framed in the goldest of gold, with diamonds and small pearls surrounding its oval perimeter.
 A strand of larger pearls holds the pendant in place.